 Initiating Partnership

 USC's path to NPHub began through a trusted relationship that made all the difference during their placement crisis.
-When Joseph De Veyra, NPHub's Chief Nursing Officer and a former USC student, reconnected with faculty, his established credibility immediately set NPHub apart from competitors.
+When Joseph De Veyra, NPHub’s Chief Nursing Officer and a former student of Dr. Hildebrand (FNP and Clinical Associate Professor at USC Department of Nursing) at California State University, reconnected with the faculty, his credibility instantly set NPHub apart from other options.

 "It was that relationship, because Janet knew Joseph.
 People could always talk a good talk, but if you've never really dealt with them before, you don't know.
-But because Janet knew Joseph, and she knew he was reliable—he's a former student, and he was very on the ball—we thought it would work."
+But because Janet knew Joseph, and she knew he was reliable—he was her former student, and he was very on the ball—we thought it would work."

 - Dr. Cynthia Sanchez, Clinical Placement Coordinator at University of Southern California